5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/references.rst

 Content:

 * A number of pictures of different weapon configurations - and some close-ups
-* p.
-75: some instruments on the simulator consoles
+* page 75: some instruments on the simulator consoles
-* p.
-82: front cockpit by night with instruments running (in simulator)
+* page 82: front cockpit by night with instruments running (in simulator)
-* p.
-84: back cockpit by night with instruments running (in simulator)
+* page 84: back cockpit by night with instruments running (in simulator)
-* p.
-107: front cockpit of crashed plane
+* page 107: front cockpit of crashed plane

 B07: Mirage 2000N: Escadron de Chasse 2/4 La Fayette